tarwn/lessthandot-hugo/blogs/content/posts/2013-09-11-remote-procedure-call-failed.md

 ![][1]

-Once completed, right click the shortcut and “Pin to Start”
+Once completed, right click the shortcut and "Pin to Start"

 ![][2]